This post may contain affiliate links. Please read our disclosure policy.

 The Mango Ice Cream Ingredients

-• Mangoes: I used Ataulfo (honey) mangoes for this recipe, which are sweet and slightly sour with a high flesh-to-seed ratio.
+- Mangoes: I used Ataulfo (honey) mangoes for this recipe, which is sweet and slightly sour with a high flesh-to-seed ratio.
 I recommend using whatever best mangos in season are that aren’t too fibrous.
 You can also use tinned mango pulp but only use high-quality varieties like Kesar Indian mango (available in Asian grocery stores).

 Most importantly, you don’t need an ice cream maker for this recipe!